jonfaustman/django-frontend-template/docs/source/template_tags.rst

 djfrontend_ga
 ~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks.**

 Returns Google Analytics asynchronous snippet if TEMPLATE_DEBUG is not set.
 Use DJFRONTEND_GA_SETDOMAINNAME to set domain for multiple, or cross-domain tracking.
 Set DJFRONTEND_GA_SETALLOWLINKER to use _setAllowLinker method on target site for cross-domain tracking.
 ::